thavlik/vpn-operator/README.md

   secret: my-vpn-credentials

   # In this example, the contractual terms with NordVPN allows up to
-  # six devices to be active simultaneously, and we want to reserve
+  # six devices to be active simultaneously, and we want to use one
+  # less so we can still cloak our local machine's IP when desired.
-  # a single slot for our local machine.
-This limit is a requirement.
+  # This limit is a requirement.
+You shouldn't attempt to create an
-  # You shouldn't attempt to create an obscene number of connections.
+  # obscene number of connections; most providers likely reserve the
+  # right to ban your account for abuse if you try and initialize
-  # Always set this to sane value for your purposes.
+  # too many.
+Always set this to a sane value for your purposes.
   maxSlots: 5

   # You can optionally specify tag(s) so that Masks have the ability